 is a program of in-depth conversations with activists, scientists, authors, artists, and other deep thinkers.
-Our newest shows, ScienceRadioCafe and RadioActivism, are about how the world works, and about how to respond to issues to the big issues of our time — threats to democracy; assaults on land, water, and climate; crazy inequality.
+Our newest shows, ScienceRadioCafe and RadioActivism, are about how the world works, and about how to respond to the big issues of our time — threats to democracy; assaults on land, water, and climate; crazy inequality.
 Not that we have magical solutions, but we can shine a light on what’s going on and perhaps even find ways that each of us can do our part.

 We welcome questions, comments, and ideas!